Intellis-Blog-Software-Facility-Capital-Planning

 Margaret Hamilton (August 17, 1936, to Present) is a computer scientist and systems engineer credited with coining "software engineering."
 She studied mathematics at the University of Michigan and earned a B.A. in mathematics with a minor in philosophy from Earlham College in 1958.

-In the 1960s, she worked at M.I.T. in the meteorology department developing software that would predict weather on the LGP-30 and the PDP-1 computers.
+In the 1960s, she worked at M.I.T. in the meteorology department, developing software that predicted weather on the LGP-30 and PDP-1 computers.
 Then, she became the Director of the Software Engineering Division of the M.I.T.
 Instrumentation Laboratory.
 She led a team of developers to design the onboard flight software for the Apollo space program.
 In addition, she created and developed new methods for building flight software and applied these methods to the Apollo and Skylab software development and to defining Shuttle system software requirements.

 Inspiring Women to Shape the Future of Tech

-At Intellis, we believe the future of tech should include people of every color, gender, belief, origin, and community.
-The future of tech should be accessible, flexible, and inclusive.
-This vision aligns with our mission to "strive for team excellence, and maintain an environment that allows for continuous improvement of individuals and our organization."
+At Intellis, the future of tech should include people of every color, gender, belief, origin, and community.
+It should be accessible, flexible, and inclusive.
+This vision aligns with our mission to "strive for team excellence and maintain an environment that allows for continuous improvement of individuals and our organization."
 We are proud that 50% of our company is women!